 With England now in lockdown, lovers of lifting are once again set for a period of separation from their beloved weights and high-tech resistance machines.

-It can be hard to get your hands on home workout equipment, with many retailers going out of stock of popular kit as soon as the second lockdown was announced.
+It can be hard to get your hands on home workout equipment, with many retailers going out of stock of popular kit as soon as lockdown was announced.
 Decent equipment can also cost you a pretty penny, so it’s not always worth investing, if you plan to head back to the gym as soon as restrictions are eased.

 This doesn’t mean you have to neglect your toned bod and let your hard work go to waste.
 Bodyweight training is a great alternative in the interim to keep your physique in good shape until you can get back to pumping iron and making those gains!